 The hope in this article was that you would gain some insight into your perception of how you behave as a leader and be able to integrate that perception into a situational leadership framework.
-It is worth re-emphasizing though, that while it is useful for you to have insight about your leadership style, it is even more important that you know how consistent this perception is with how your behavior is perceived by others.
+It is worth re-emphasizing, though, that while it is useful for you to have insight about your leadership style, it is even more important that you know how consistent this perception is with how your behavior is perceived by others.

-The closer and closer to reality she is attempting to lead. a leader's perception is to the perception of others, i.e., subordinates, superior(s) and associates (peers) the higher the probability that the leader will be able to cope effectively with that reality.
-Thus, while LASI-Self scores are interesting in themselves, combined with LASI-subordinate and LASIother scores they become powerdata which can have a significant impact on the leader and the individual or group he or
+The closer and closer to reality a leader's perception is to the perception of others, i.e., subordinates, superior(s) and associates (peers) the higher the probability that the leader will be able to cope effectively with that reality.
+Thus, while LASI-self scores are interesting in themselves, combined with LASI-subordinate and LASIother scores they become powerful data which can have a significant impact on the leader and the individual or group he or she is attempting to lead.